-Getting It Right First Time (GIRFT) is a national programme, created and led by consultant orthopaedic surgeon Professor Tim Briggs, working with frontline clinicians to identify and reduce unwarranted variations in service delivery and clinical practice.
+Getting It Right First Time (GIRFT) is a national clinical improvement programme, created and led by consultant orthopaedic surgeon Professor Tim Briggs, working with frontline clinicians to identify and reduce unwarranted variations in service delivery and clinical practice.
 The clinicians involved with the GIRFT programme are all specialists in the area they are reviewing.
-Currently 35 surgical and medical specialties are being reviewed.
-The aim is to improve the quality of medical and clinical care within the NHS through deeper insight of performance, informed by data analysis across a range of metrics.
+There are 40 surgical and medical specialties being reviewed as part of the programme, with more to come.
+The aim is to improve the quality of surgical and medical care within the NHS through deeper insight of performance and outcomes, informed by data analysis across a range of metrics.

 The GIRFT programme is one of NHS Improvement’s workstreams, under the Operational Productivity directorate, designed to improve NHS productivity and efficiency in response to the Lord Carter Review.